Richard Longdon - Chairman

 Robert Whitby-SmithNon-Executive Director

 Robert Whitby-Smith is a partner of Albion Ventures.
-Albion manages c.250m of evergreen venture capital funds.
+Albion manages £250m of evergreen venture capital funds.
 Prior to joining Albion in 2005, Robert worked in corporate finance at KPMG, Credit Suisse First Boston and ING Barings.
-Robert currently serves on various boards including Atego Group Limited and Elateral Group Limited.
+Robert currently serves on the boards of various b2b software businesses including Elateral Group Limited, Grapeshot Limited and OmPrompt Limited.